MoshPitCodes/proxmox-setup/README.md

-# proxmox-ubuntu-docker
+# Proxmox Setup
-Collection of CLI commands and configurations for running Docker in a Ubuntu LXC container on Proxmox
+Collection of my experiences, CLI commands and configurations for running a homelab server on Proxmox VE.

 # Motivation